pytorch/benchmark/README.md

 In each model repo, the assumption is that the user would already have all of the torch family of packages installed (torch, torchtext, torchvision, ...) but it installs the rest of the dependencies for the model.

 ### Using `test.py`
-`python test.py` will execute the setup and run steps for each model.
+`python test.py` will execute the APIs for each model, as a sanity check.
+For benchmarking, use test_bench.py.
+It is based on unittest, and supports filtering via CLI.

-Note: setup steps require connectivity, make sure to enable a proxy if needed.

 ### Using pytest-benchmark driver
 `pytest test_bench.py` invokes the benchmark driver.
 See `--help` for a complete list of options.